Draft ruling shows Supreme Court overturning Roe v. Wade: report

 (The Hill) – The Supreme Court is poised to overturn the landmark 1973 decision in Roe v.
 Wade that protects the federal right to abortion, according to a draft majority opinion published Monday evening by Politico.

-The 67-page document, described as an initial draft majority opinion penned by Justice Samuel Alito, one of the court’s staunchest conservatives, concludes with the majority stating that the Constitution says nothing about the rights of states to regulate or prohibit abortion, in contrast to Roe and the court’s 1992 decision in Planned Parenthood v.
-Casey.
+The 67-page document, described as an initial draft majority opinion, would effectively eliminate abortion protections at the federal level and hand authority over abortion access to the states.
+Penned by Justice Samuel Alito, one of the court’s staunchest conservatives, the opinion concludes by declaring that Roe and the court’s 1992 decision in Planned Parenthood v.
+Casey have no grounding in the Constitution.

 “We now overrule those decisions and return that authority to the people and their elected representatives,” the opinion states.
 Under those cases, states were prohibited from banning abortion prior to fetal viability, around 23 weeks.